-Mary and Joseph looked surprised as the shepherds entered the room.
-After introducing themselves, they started sharing the news they had previously received from the angels.
-Meanwhile, Mary hung on every word they were saying and treasured up these things in her heart; to her it must have felt like puzzle pieces falling into place.
-Hearing the good news from other people made it all the more real.
+Mary and Joseph looked surprised when the shepherds entered the room.
+After introducing themselves they related to the stunned couple what the angels had said.
+Mary hung on every word of their story and treasured up everything they said; to her it must have felt like puzzle pieces falling into place.
+Hearing the good news from strangers made it all the more real.

-God continues to choose people for His purpose, and sometimes people have a hard time believing in God’s choices.
+God continues to choose people for His purposes, and sometimes we have a hard time believing in God’s choices.
 However, if we think we need to be perfect to be chosen by God we are completely missing the point.
 It is God who makes things perfect.
-And He is the One who perfects us as we follow His call.
+And He is the One who perfects us while we follow His call.

-Isn’t it wonderful that God invites us to be part of His story?
-Potentially, He could have done every little thing on His own.
-God does not need to include us into His plans.
-I love that He does it anyway; and by using regular human beings for His divine purpose on a star-filled night, God has forever made us part of the miracle of Christmas.
+Isn’t it wonderful that God invites us to play a role in His story?
+And by using regular human beings for His divine purposes on a star-filled night, God has made us part of the miracle of Christmas.